webgptorg/promptbook/samples/templates/50-advanced.report.md

 ### Result

 ```
-My cat is a sleek and agile feline, always ready to pounce on any toy that moves.
+The cat displayed all the classic feline characteristics, from its sleek fur to its graceful movements.
 ```

 ## 💬 Sentence without original word